samsymons/Server/README.md

 # Server

-A set of Ansible playbooks for configuring a server with support for Nginx, a VPN, and various helper services.
+A set of Ansible playbooks for configuring a server with support for Nginx and various helper services.

 ### Running